Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Mental Health/gender-dysphoria-bible/4 Physical Dysphoria.md

 It can be felt as a sort of _reverse_ phantom effect, where the person is persistently aware of something that should _not_ be there.
 The brain is receiving sensory input that it does not expect, such as the weight of breasts, or the presence of testicles or a uterus, and this input takes priority because it isn’t expected.

-It may be felt as horror or revulsion when looking at or touching the external genitals, triggering emotional outbursts or a strong desire to remove the offending organ.
-AFAB (assigned female at birth) trans people may experience feelings of wrongness during menstruation, or a sense of alien disconnect from their hormone cycle.
+It may be felt as horror or revulsion when looking at or touching the external genitals, triggering emotional outbursts or a strong [[desire]] to remove the offending organ.
+AFAB (assigned female at birth) [[transgender|trans]] people may experience feelings of wrongness during menstruation, or a sense of alien disconnect from their hormone cycle.

 When my friends back in high school would discuss who their ideal woman was, they were all describing physical traits of a person they’d want to date... as I explained who I wanted to be.